-- 14.13 The following key issues emerge from the context baseline review: - The Borough is supplied with water by United Utilities and falls within the Integrated Water Resource Zone, the largest WRZ supplied by United Utilities. - The aquifer beneath the Wirral peninsula is approaching abstraction capacity, meaning that increased efficiency in new homes will be an important part of ensuring stable and safe supply over time. - 14.14 In light of the key issues discussed above it is proposed that the SA framework should include the following objectives: - Promote sustainable forms of development which minimises pressure on water resources, water consumption and wastewater flows to maintain and enhance water quality consistent with the aims of the Water Framework Directive.
+- 14.13 The following key issues emerge from the context baseline review: - The Borough is supplied with water by United Utilities and falls within the Integrated Water Resource Zone, the largest WRZ supplied by United Utilities. - The aquifer beneath the Wirral peninsula is approaching abstraction capacity, meaning that increased efficiency in new homes will be an important part of ensuring stable and safe supply over time. - 14.14 In light of the key issues discussed above it is proposed that the SA framework should include the following objectives: - Promote sustainable forms of development which minimises pressure on water resources, water consumption and wastewater flows, including the use of innovative features and techniques where possible, to maintain and enhance water quality consistent with the aims of the Water Framework Directive.